geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And lead to combat on some happier day."

-" Wise are thy words ; alike should courage know,"
+" Wise are thy words; alike should courage know,"
 The Gnome replied, " to aim or stay the blow,
 And none who fear or glory in thy might,
 Dare call thee coward — our retreat a flight."